Chantouch/vue-acl/README.md

 ## Use in components

-If you defined `acceptLocalRoles` as `true`, you can define computed properties with new rules, but this rules works only in component:
+If you defined `acceptLocalRoles` as `true`, you can define computed properties with new roles, but this roles works only in component:

 ```javascript
 import { Role } from 'vue-role'